How Reading Too Many Foreign Novels Only Made Me Love Philippine Literature More

 I will never forget this opening line from J.D.
 Salinger’s The Catcher in The Rye, the book that got me into reading.
 The moment I finished digesting its last page, I swore to myself that that was the best book ever written in the history of literature.
 Hell, I even thought I could date an angsty kid like Holden Caulfield (the book’s protagonist) in this lifetime.

-Since I get you started with this sort of introduction, I know you kind of want to hear more about it.
+Since I get you started with this sort of introduction, I know you want to hear more about it.

 Discovering books was a sweet serendipity